IDU-CVLab/NST_for_Gen/README.md

 Note: In case Conda cannot install the dependencies with your system, you may try to remove version specifications in the "conda_env_app.yml" file, but that may cause inconsistencies in the code.

 ### 2/2) Setup through the Docker Image
-You need to first pull the docekr image from dockerhub, build a docker container from the image, and then run the full code.
+You need to firstly request the docekr image from dockerhub, secondly build a docker container from the image, and finally run the full code.

 #### Request the docker image using the command:
   >   $ sudo docker pull kenanmorani/nst_for_gen:latest